jacebrowning/memegen/CONTRIBUTING.md

 ### Multi-Architecture Container Builds

 If you want to build the image for multiple CPU architectures, you can either use `buildah` or `docker buildx`.
-Below are examples for both, and assume you're in the root of the memegen git repo.
+Below are examples for both, and assume you're in the root of the repository:

 #### System Requirements